WeRateDogs: Impact

-As of December 2020, the Twitter account has nearly 9 million followers, and Nelson sees 30,000 likes on a post as being viral.
+As of December 2020, the Twitter account had nearly 9 million followers, and Nelson sees 30,000 likes on a post as being viral.
 His most popular post was of a dog marching in the 2017 Women's March, which was retweeted more than 50,000 times and favorited 134,000 times.

 The account's language helped to popularise the "DoggoLingo" Internet language that refers to dogs as doggos and puppers.
-A 2016 interaction with another Twitter user, when Nelson purposefully misnamed him "Brent" as is common in Weird Twitter, spawned the catchphrase "They're good dogs, Brent", which became one of the biggest memes of 2016.
-In 2017, the account was endorsed by J.K.
-Rowling.
+A 2016 interaction with Twitter user Brant Walker, when Nelson purposefully misspelled his name as "Brent", spawned the catchphrase "They're good dogs, Brent", which became one of the biggest memes of 2016.

 WeRateDogs has successfully used the account to raise money for the American Society for the Prevention of Cruelty to Animals (ASPCA), as well as individual GoFundMe campaigns.
 In 2020, the account raised $1.3 million for more than 170 dogs.

 In October 2017, Nelson released a book based on the Twitter account, #WeRateDogs: The Most Hilarious and Adorable Pups You’ve Ever Seen.